Posted in Personal Blogs

 • Legends & Lattes by Travis Baldtree- This was a cute and fun adventure that didn’t involve fighting dragons, or chasing after a mad wizard.
 The most difficult thing they do is start a café in a town that didn’t know what coffee was.

 • The Last One by Alexandra Oliva- I found this on a recommendation list for survival stories.
-This one sounded unique so I decided to check it out, and even though it might be as gruesome as The Troop by Nick Cutter, I still think about this book from time to time.
+This one sounded unique so I decided to check it out, and even though it might not be as gruesome as The Troop by Nick Cutter, but I still think about The Last One from time to time.
 This a fantastic take on survival horror that doesn’t depend on gruesome details to keep you on the edge of your seat.
-All you need is a girl lost in the woods with broken glasses, and there’s your intro into The Last One.
+All you need is a girl lost in the woods with broken glasses, and there’s your intro to The Last One.

 • Sakamoto Days Vol 1-4 by Yuto Suzuki- Now, I will admit this isn’t a new trope we’ve seen in manga.
 Way of the Househusband is the first to come to mind that uses this trope.
 However, what makes Sakamoto Days different is how Mr. Sakamoto got fat after retiring from the assassin world.
 However, even though we weighs an extra 100 pounds or so, he still knows how to kick butt like nobody’s business!
 This series is full of heart and humor, so this comes as a high recommendation for manga fans.